Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==

 = 2.3 =
-* Add option to not display markup in drop-down.
+* Add option to not display markup in the options drop-down box.
 * Add missing Author: tag.
 * Ensure documentation is clear that this works on "global" attributes.

 = 2.2 =
 * Fix Plugin name and Description.
 * Fix markup calculation on sale prices when using a percentage markup (percent of the regular price, not sale price).
-* Clear Markup by Attribute meta data from database on variation deletion.
+* Clear Markup by Attribute metadata from the database on variation deletion.

 = 2.1 =
 * Organize `Settings` page with sub-headings.